magarena/magarena/launch4j/Readme.txt

 - added option to play with monocolored generated decks
 - changed function of Life + slider in difficulty settings so that it gives extra life to computer for added difficulty

-- fixed must attack if able when power is 0 or lower
+- fixed must attack if able when power is zero or lower
 - fixed apostrophes in Keywords screen

 Release 1.7 (January 14, 2011)